arachne-framework/architecture/adr-002-configuration.md

 properties are.

 Each distinct module will have the ability to contribute to the schema and define entity types specific to its own domain.
-Modules which must interact or depend on each other may reference entity types and properties defined in the other, in addition to their own.
+Modules may interact by referencing entity types and properties defined in other modules.

 Although it has much in common with a fully general in-memory database, the configuration value will be a single immutable value,